AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

     - improve memory performance, remove null-access errors from JSON obj
 - add basic loop stopping/removal methods
 - add "clean looping" cleanup in JS
+- add time-stamped messages for use in slow-network situations (either OSC timestamps or custom websocket UI)
+- add mechanism for sending a "launch-config" with json (for basic groups of gestures, no composites yet)

 #### steering API ideas